ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 might be an excessive use of system resources {{!RFC9940}}
 on the server side as well as network resources.
-Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they can choose to block the connnection (e.g., block abusive IP address) to this client and/or reject the request using rpc errors defined in section 7.6.
+Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they can choose to block the connection (e.g., block abusive IP address) to this client and/or reject the request using rpc errors defined in section 7.6.